lsnow99/conductorr/docusite/docs/guide/install.md

 # Installation

 Follow the instructions below depending on your system and preferred installation method.
-For configuration instructions post-installation, check [here](/guide/configuration.html).
+For configuration instructions post-installation, check here (LINK TODO).

 ## Manual Installation